paulang1807/learn-tech/containers/Readme_Dockerfile.md

     - The build process uses cache for the components that have not changed and rebuilds everything else
         - The rebuild starts at the point the first change is introduced and any subsequent component is rebuilt even if it is not changed.
 - When building on top of existing images, we do not need to specify all the required components as they are inherited from the base image.
+- Its not possible to create bind volumes using dockerfile; the bind volume needs to be specified during container run